Can’t afford to splash out on a hotel? We give you 27 great tips for bagging the best deal on your accommodation in our comprehensive guide below.

 Once you’ve pinned down the hotel you like, there are two steps you should take before pressing ‘book’.

-First go to the hotel’s own website and check you can’t book it cheaper directly.
+First go to the hotel’s own website and check you can’t book it cheaper direct.
 Many of the big family-friendly chains like Premier Inn and Travelodge offer online saver rates that are better than you’ll find anywhere else.

-Some independent hotels, too, will do you a better deal directly.
+Some independent hotels, too, will do you a better deal direct.
 Bear in mind they often have to pay commissions to brokers, so money not spent on a middle agent could be money saved for both parties.

 While finding cheap flights in the school holidays can be a nightmare, hotels are a better prospect.
 Book well ahead at the likes of Premier Inn and Travelodge and your purse shouldn’t suffer too badly.
 Meanwhile lots of hotels have special school holiday offers.